cjmorale/RSA/README.md

 ]

 ```
-Each element of the list is the encoded text using the built in padding scheme.
+Each element of the list is an encoded letter from the message.
+The text data is turned into integers and each one is encrypted using the following formula where **c** is one of the letters in the messsage that was converted to an integer. **d** would be an element of the list above.

+- python list (encrypted message) **d ≡ c^e mod(N)**

 ### /decrypt
 This JSON contains the following